 The Uzgen minaret was built in the middle of the 11th century, during the dawn of the Karakhanid era.
 The minarets were designed so that the mullahs at the appropriate time, with their strong and loud voice, would call the faithful to perform religious rites.

 Each brick of the Uzgen minaret has a special value.
-Currently, the height of the Uzgen minaret is 27.5 meters, originally it was 44m.
-You may notice the picture of Uzgen minaret is depicted on the 50 som Kyrgyz banknote.
+Currently, the height of the Uzgen minaret is 27,5 meters, originally it was 44 m.
+You can also see the picture of Uzgen minaret on the 50 som Kyrgyz banknote.